 Skoda is changing.
 Once a brand exclusively the preserve of older buyers, it's now courting younger ones, not only with its sporty vRS hot hatch models but also with mainstream fare - cars like this one, the Rapid Spaceback.

-Perhaps that's why on the move, there's nothing particularly enjoyable about the way this Spaceback model goes about its business.
-Still, most likely buyers don't seek that in affordable five-door family transport.
+'Effective' is a word you keep coming back to after a drive in this car.
+There's nothing particularly enjoyable about the way it goes about its business, but most likely buyers don't seek that in affordable five-door family transport.
 In any case, there are plenty of other attributes on offer that target customers will probably value more highly.
 They might find the ride a little on the firm side of comfortable but they'll very much like the narrow body that makes parking and road width restrictions easier to negotiate aided by the excellent all-round visibility, the light, consistently-weighted controls and the simple switchgear that, thank goodness, features a proper conventional handbrake.
 For this car, Skoda's engineers developed a more accurate C-EPS Column-Electric Power Steering steering system.
 It could still do with a bit more feel but it certainly makes the car a more willing dynamic companion.

 Design and Build

 The 'Spaceback' name is perhaps a piece of ironic Czech humour given that in actual fact, 'space in the back' has necessarily had to be reduced in comparison to the ordinary Rapid, due to this model's shorter length.
 Hence a reduction in luggage capacity from 550 to 415-litres.
 Mind you, that's still very good by family hatchback class standards.
 The luggage bay can be specified with a double floor to ensure that valuables are kept out of sight.
 Fold the 60/40 split rear seats and you get up to 1,380-litres of luggage capacity (down from 1490-litres in the standard Rapid).